 Lavender Orange Marmalade adds a touch of floral tones to the traditional sweet citrus taste of orange marmalade.

 If you have never canned before, or need a refresher, I recommend these Water Bath Canning instructions from Fresh Preserving.
+This recipe makes about five 1-cup jars.

 Lavender Orange Marmalade